-Nadie logrará conocerse [The War Quartet.
-Vol II.
-No One Will Get to Know One Another] An exciting and musical biographical novel that reveals the reasons why Richard Strauss, perhaps the greateast composer of the 20th century, decided to remain in Nazi Germany and how that controversial decision would fatally mark his life.
+Nadie logrará conocerse [The War Ouartet, Vol II, No One Will Get to Know One Another1 An exciting and musical biographical novel that reveals the reasons why Richard Strauss, perhaps the greateast composer of the 20th century, decided to remain in Nazi Germany and how that controversial decision would fatally mark his life.
 In the second volume, Nadie logrará conocerse, Richard Strauss, considered the greatest composer of his time, decides to remain in Nazi Germany and accept the presidency of the Reich's Chamber of Music in order to protect his family -his daughter-inlaw and his two grandchildren are Jewish-.
 He also strives to ensure the premiere of his opera The silent woman, whose libretto has been written by Stefan Zweig, another Jew, and to promote German culture.
 A controversial decision that will make him appear in the eyes of the world as a collaborator and be subjected, at the end of the war, to a denazification process that will last more than three years.
 The reader can glide through the pages of Guell's novel like as if listening to a symphony.
 It is a total joy, with music and literature coming together to enjoy reading different from what we usually read.
 Todo Literatura The War Quartet Volumes III & IV Vol. III.
-Y Stalin se levantó y se fue [And Stalin Got Up and Left] We meet Shostakovich's heartache when being forced to give up his creative freedom.
-When Stalin heard his opera Lady Macbeth in Moscow in the Mtsensk district, he was about to deport him to Siberia.
-The artist was given a choice: either his music would serve the revolutionary principles of the new Soviet state or he would have to bear the consequences of being considered an enemy of the people.
+Shostakovich contra Stalin [Shostakovich against Stalin] We meet Shostakovich's heartache when being forced to give up his creative district, he was about to deport him to Siberia.
+The artist was given a choice: either principles of the new Soviet state or he being considered an enemy of the people.
 And he chose.
-Manuscript will be available in Spanish

-Vol. IV.
-Romperé los cerrojos con el viento [I Will Break the Locks with the Wind] It's time to get into Schoenberg's history, the great reformer of Western music.
-Nothing and no one could stop him from going ahead with his revolutionary work and yet, at the same time, everything hindered him, to the point that the completion of his opera Moses and Aaron came to a halt after his eight-month stay in Barcelona and his subsequent flight to Los Angeles.
-It was not the lack of will or the decrease of his creative capacity that was to blame, but the uneasiness caused by his exodus, the feeling of being lost, the anguish that accompanies the creation of every pilgrim.
-Manuscript will be available in Spanish
+A Manuscript will be available in Spanish Vol. IV.
+Romperé los cerrojos con el viento [I Will Break the Locks with the Wind] It's time to get into Schoenberg's history, the great reformer of Western music. going ahead with his revolutionary work hindered him, to the point that the came to a halt after his eight-month stay in Barcelona and his subsequent flight to the decrease of his creative capacity that was to blame, but the uneasiness caused Manuscript will be available in Spanish